vivian1912/decentralized-library/README.md

 npm run start
 ```

-5. Navigate to http://localhost:3000/ to see the app running.
+4. Navigate to http://localhost:3000/ to see the app running.

-## Full Solution

-[Complete Decentralized library](https://github.com/maticnetwork/ethindia-workshop/tree/complete-dapp) | or `git checkout complete-dapp`